envai76/U-Net-vs-Light-U-Net/README.md

 The output results are coded to get saved under the dataset folder.

 ## Evaluation

-All evaluation techniques (ICC, IoU) are provided in ***evaluation methods*** folder.
+All evaluation techniques, including ICC and IoU, are available in the ***evaluation methods*** folder.
+The output results are configured to be saved in the same directory.
+Additionally, the performance calculations for counting are included within each respective counting script in the ***counting code*** folder.

-The output results are coded to be saved in the same directory.
+---

 ## Refrences
 1. N. Y. Gharaei, N. Gaikwad, D. Upadhyay, S. Sampalli, B. C. Chauhan, and A. J. Jamet.
 Comparative evaluation of deep learning architectures for retinal ganglion cell counting: FCRN-A, FCRN-A-v2, and U-Net.
 In 2024 International Conference on Machine Learning and Applications (ICMLA), Miami, FL, USA, Dec.
 2024.
 Accepted for publication.